-Living in Chinhae or Busan means apartments buildings, tiny streets and possibly using public transportation on a regular basis.
+Living in Korea might mean high-rise apartments, tiny streets and possibly using public transportation on a regular basis.
 This can take a bit of getting used to and it is often hard to determine exactly how much space you need or will be able to secure once you arrive.
 Generally, however, three and four bedroom apartments are the norm and well within DoD allotted price ranges.
-Your sponsor will have loads of information for you on this but also reach out to the Housing Office for additional information.
+Your sponsor will have information for you on this but also reach out to the Housing Office for additional information.
 The Housing Office will recommend realtors who are familiar with the way the military/DoD housing contracts must work, however, you are not limited to any specific agent or neighborhood so try not to feel pressured or feel rushed.